candlepin/subscription-manager/docs/plugins/plugins.md

 ## Examples
 The best way to learn more about plugins is by looking at some examples.
-Subscription manager has several plugins available at _TBD_
+Subscription manager has several plugins available in the example-plugins/ directory._